odidev/arm-learning-paths/content/learning-paths/server-and-cloud/ecs/deployment.md

 ## Shut down the app

 When you are done, you’ll want to shut down your app to avoid charges.
-From the ECS page select Clusters from the left menu and select your cluster from the list of clusters.
+From the ECS page select `Clusters` from the left menu and select your cluster from the list of clusters.

 ![image](https://user-images.githubusercontent.com/87687468/236189556-7516dd61-f9fd-4807-96c3-a9a47d08c9b2.png)

 From the table at the bottom of the page select `tasks`.
-Check the box next to the running task and select `stop` from the dropdown menu at the top of the table
+Check the box next to the running task and select `stop` from the dropdown menu at the top of the table.

 ![image](https://user-images.githubusercontent.com/87687468/236190146-48ec2000-50dc-4772-b4c4-f440577b50b4.png)